Towards Difficulty-Agnostic Efficient Transfer Learning for Vision-Language Models: Motivating Observations

 \end{definition}

 Under this metric, we identify EuroSAT, DTD, and FGVC Aircraft as the three most challenging domains, while ImageNet, SUN397, and Stanford Cars are recognized as the three easiest domains.
 We will primarily focus on these six domains to clearly demonstrate the impact of RTD on VLMs' behavior.
 To assess adaptability and generalizability, we train the CLIP-B/16 utilizing each prompt tuning approach on tasks requiring generalization from base to novel categories.
 Here, ``base category" refers to a subset of classes within the domain learned through few-shot methods, and ``novel category" is those not included in the training.
 Each dataset is split into these categories; the model is trained on base classes with 16 shots and tested on both.

-\begin{observation} VPT offers better generalizability to unseen classes than TPT.
-While TPT has greater adaptability to seen classes, this adaptability comes at the risk of overfitting, which results in reduced generalizability to unseen classes. \end{observation}
+Therefore, performance on the ``base category" is related to adaptability, and performance in the ``novel category" is related to generalizability.
+More detailed values are present in Appendix~\ref{appendix:observation_details}. \begin{observation} VPT offers better generalizability than TPT.
+While TPT has greater adaptability to seen classes in low-difficulty domains, it is not effective for high-difficulty domains and shows overfitting to the base classes. \end{observation}

 We commence with an analysis of the separate behavior of visual and text prompts during the tuning process.
-Figure~\ref{fig:diff} illustrates the performance discrepancy between the two categories for each method.
+Fig.~\ref{fig:diff} illustrates the performance discrepancy between the two categories for each method.
 Across all domains, VPT consistently shows the smallest performance gap for every shot number, indicating reduced overfitting to base classes.
 This observation is especially prominent in domains with high RTD though the trend is not as pronounced in domains with low RTD.
 We also observe that combining VPT and TPT does not consistently mitigate the overfitting of TPT, as evidenced by the larger performance gap in FGVC Aircraft and EuroSAT compared to TPT alone.

-Figure~\ref{fig:epoch} displays the comparative performance of base and novel categories over different epochs.
+Fig.~\ref{fig:epoch} displays the comparative performance of base and novel categories over different epochs.
 While all prompt tuning methods show an improvement in base category performance at the expense of generalization, VPT consistently exhibits a lesser decline in novel category performance.
-Notably, in more challenging domains like FGVC Aircraft and EuroSAT, VPT exceeds the novel performance of TPT and their combination regardless of the epoch.
+Notably, for challenging domains like FGVC Aircraft and EuroSAT, VPT exceeds the novel performance of TPT and their combination regardless of epoch.

 \begin{observation} Low class separability of visual features is the primary reason for the overfitting of TPT on high RTD. \end{observation}